wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. In the diagram, notice that you can interpret the cardinality, which is represented by the **1** and **\*** indicators.

+	> [!NOTE]
-	Filter direction is represented by the arrow head.
+	> Filter direction is represented by the arrow head.
 And, a solid line represents an active relationship; a dashed line represents an inactive relationship.

 1. Hover the cursor over the relationship to reveal the related columns.

+	> [!NOTE]
-	There's an easier way to create a relationship.
+	> There's an easier way to create a relationship.
 In the model diagram, you can drag and drop columns to create a new relationship.

 1. To create a new relationship, from the **Reseller** table, drag the **ResellerKey** column on to the **ResellerKey** column of the **Sales** table.